Who is allowed to run in the elections?

 - Student Groups publicly endorsing a candidate prior to campaigning starting.

-- Giving a speech or letting students know that you are running at an event e.g. student group social
+- Giving a speech or letting students know that you are running at an event e.g. student group online event.

-- Campaigning on nights out e.g. at the O2.
+- Campaigning on virtual events or nights out e.g. O2 online events.

 - Posters/Flyers or any election promotion material appearing in a public place